 About Molecular Biology at Sheffield

 Our staff are committed to great teaching and you'll have lots of opportunities throughout your degree to be creative, think independently, and express your ideas.
-From data handling and analysis classes that will teach you how to interpret findings and make calculations based on your data, to learning how to handle equipment and design experiments across molecular genetics, DNA manipulation and protein structure determination, you’ll get the chance to put your new knowledge into practice in a variety of ways.
-Throughout your course you'll gain new transferrable skills and the relevant experience that employers are looking for.
+You’ll be in the lab completing in-depth practicals across molecular genetics, DNA manipulation and protein structure analysis, and you’ll get the chance to use cutting-edge equipment to run your own in-depth research projects in an area such as clinical diagnostics or brewing biotechnology, giving you plenty of chances to gain new transferrable skills and experience to put on your CV.

 You’ll undertake research projects throughout your degree, getting practical hands-on experience in the laboratory.
 In your third year, you’ll complete an extended research project in an area of molecular bioscience that interests you either inside or outside the lab.
 There are several types of projects to choose from depending on your interests and career goals, from experimental science to computing, teaching, clinical diagnostics or science communication.
 Current projects span:

 - Experimental science: Investigate a scientific problem, using state-of-the-art facilities and working alongside research scientists.

 - Clinical diagnostics: Learn how to use the analytical software used by clinical diagnostics staff in NHS laboratories to diagnose leukaemia in collaboration with the Sheffield Children's Hospital.

 - Industrial biotechnology: Understand brewing techniques and isolate and grow yeasts in collaboration with local breweries to understand how mutations in yeast genes affect the flavour of beer.

 - Molecular systems and computing: Analyse and evaluate complex data to investigate fundamental biological processes, with opportunities to learn computer programming.

 - Science communication: Build up a portfolio of writing on a scientific topic of your choice, and evaluate the effectiveness of different communication strategies.